Skip to content

 Anterior and Posterior Ethmoid arteries – branches of the Internal Carotid artery

-The Superior Labial, Sphenopalatine, and Nasopalatine arteries – branches of the External Carotid artery.
+The Superior Labial, Sphenopalatine, and Nasopalatine arteries – External Carotid artery branches.

-These aren’t necessarily directly relevant to the management of paediatric epistaxis but do become important in some very special circumstances.
+These aren’t necessarily directly relevant to managing paediatric epistaxis but become important in special circumstances.

-These arteries form a plexus in Little’s area called Kiesselbach’s plexus – Conveniently located approximately as far as a person can put their index finger inside their nostril.
+These arteries form a plexus in Little’s area called Kiesselbach’s plexus.
+It is conveniently located approximately as far as a person can put their index finger inside their nostril.

 Nose picking

-The most common cause in children, but surprisingly common in adults too.
+It is the most common cause in children, but surprisingly common in adults.
 Look for the tell-tale white keratinised patch inside the nostril, almost invariably on the anterior septum, at Little’s area.
-Nose picking can directly traumatise a vessel or can cause turbulent flow over an area, drying out the septum and increasing the risk of bleeding.
+Nose picking can directly traumatise a vessel or cause turbulent flow over an area, drying out the septum and increasing the risk of bleeding.

 Allergies

-Common airborne allergens, such as house dust mite faeces, grass and tree pollen, and animal antigens e.g. cat saliva and dog hair can cause a Type I hypersensitivity reaction in the upper airways.
-This results in further engorgement of the nasal mucosa and can make already fragile vessels bleed, again by increasing turbulent airflow through the nose.
+Common airborne allergens, such as house dust mite faeces, grass and tree pollen, and animal antigens, e.g. cat saliva and dog hair, can cause a Type I hypersensitivity reaction in the upper airways.
+This results in further engorgement of the nasal mucosa and can make fragile vessels bleed again by increasing turbulent airflow through the nose.

 Blunt force trauma

-To differentiate this from simple nose picking, we need to consider a mode of injury which, although more common in adults through falls or assault, is also seen in children who fall whilst playing, or as a result of non-accidental injury.
+To differentiate this from simple nose picking, we need to consider a mode of injury which, although more common in adults through falls or assault, is also seen in children who fall whilst playing or as a result of non-accidental injury.
 Blunt force trauma can result in arterial bleeding from the anterior ethmoid vessels and may be associated with other facial injuries.
-Acute manipulation of the bones can stop significant bleeding but sometimes an inspection of the nose under general anaesthetic is also needed to identify a bleeding point.
+Acute manipulation of the bones can stop significant bleeding, but sometimes an nose inspection under general anaesthetic is also needed to identify a bleeding point.

 Rare causes

 Epistaxis can rarely be the first presentation of haematological disease through derangement of clotting, for example, in leukaemia, lymphoma, or haemophilia.
-Beware the adolescent male who presents with torrential bleeding and unilateral nasal obstruction, who may have a rare vascular tumour centred on the sphenopalatine artery – a juvenile nasal angiofibroma – which accounts for 0.05% of all head and neck tumours.
-Whilst benign, they are locally aggressive and in advanced disease, they can involve the internal carotid artery.
+Beware the adolescent male who presents with torrential bleeding and unilateral nasal obstruction.
+He may have a rare vascular tumour centred on the sphenopalatine artery—a juvenile nasal angiofibroma—which accounts for 0.05% of all head and neck tumours.
+Whilst benign, they are locally aggressive, and in advanced disease, they can involve the internal carotid artery.

 Mucositis

-Very rarely, children undergoing oncological treatment may develop mucositis which can affect their nose.
-This, in conjunction with thrombocytopaenia and nasal cannulae, NG tubes, and turbulent airflow can cause a very difficult to treat epistaxis.
-ENT may use Floseal – a haemostatic semi-solid matrix made of human recombinant thrombin.
-Do not pack or instrument the nose as this will cause more bleeding.
+Very rarely, children undergoing oncological treatment may develop mucositis, which affects their nose.
+In conjunction with thrombocytopenia, nasal cannulae, NG tubes, and turbulent airflow, this can cause a very difficult-to-treat epistaxis.
+ENT may use Floseal, a haemostatic semi-solid matrix of human recombinant thrombin.
+Do not pack or instrument the nose, which will cause more bleeding.

 Clinical Assessment